SmollCoco/Chess/README.md

-# Java Chess Game with GUI
+# Java Chess Game with Modern GUI

-A fully-featured chess game implementation in Java using Swing for the graphical user interface.
+A fully-featured chess game in Java using Swing, with a modern, resizable interface and visual move highlighting.

 ## Features

 -   Complete chess game with all standard rules
--   Intuitive graphical user interface
+-   Modern, resizable graphical user interface
 -   Move validation and legal move detection
 -   Check and checkmate detection
--   Visual feedback for piece selection and valid moves
+-   Visual feedback for piece selection and all legal moves (highlighted on board)
 -   Turn-based gameplay for two players
 -   Game state management
+-   Board always stays perfectly square, even when window is resized
+-   Improved piece and label styling for a professional look
+-   Chess piece icons (PNG images) with automatic fallback to Unicode symbols
+-   Smart image loading and caching system

 ## Requirements